EXAMINING OUR POSITIONS

 Purpose: With “program planning,” we ask League members about their priorities for League activities in the following year.
 For the League, “program” means “those issues impacted by government and chosen by members for concerted study and action.”
-There are many important issues on which the League could have an impact.
-During program planning, League members decide which issues most deserve our time and efforts.
+The League can have an impact on many important issues.
+During program planning, members decide which issues most deserve our time and efforts.

-Process: In January 2022, Portland League members will meet online to discuss seven sets of current issues.
-These topics all have important implications for the future of our communities and country.
-There are LWV of the United States and LWV of Portland advocacy positions which apply to each set of issues.
+Process: In January 2023, Portland League members are meeting online to discuss seven sets of current issues.
+These topics all have important implications for the future of our communities and state.
+There are LWV of Oregon and LWV of Portland advocacy positions which apply to each set of issues.

-During the online discussions, groups of members will decide whether or not our advocacy positions adequately address the issues.
-They also will consider whether any positions need to be restudied.
+During online discussions, members decide whether or not our advocacy positions adequately address the issues.
+They also consider whether any positions need to be restudied.
 If no position covers an issue, members can propose a new study.
-Then, their recommendations will be sent to the LWVUS and LWVPDX Boards of Directors for review.
+Their recommendations are sent to the LWVPDX and LWVOR Boards of Directors for review.
 League members vote upon these proposals in May at the LWVPDX Annual Membership Meeting and the LWVOR Convention.

-To learn more about the discussions, read the information below.
-Portland League members may participate in as many of the online discussion meetings as they want.
+To learn about the topics for discussion, read the information below.
+Portland League members may participate in as many of the online discussions as they like.

-If you are a LWVPDX member, you may register for 2022 Program Planning discussions by clicking here.
+If you are a LWVPDX member, register for 2023 Program Planning discussions by clicking here.

 In addition to making recommendations about the advocacy positions and new studies, the discussion groups can propose various LWV activities.
-For example, they can propose topics for focused League advocacy, civic education events and interest groups.
+For example, they can propose topics for focused League advocacy, community education events, member education, and interest groups.
 In January or February, Portland League members may also suggest Bylaw amendments and nominees for the LWVPDX Board.